 - Sports theme

 Your budget will dictate what you put in the basket.

 If your budget is minimal, including tickets to the opera in amongst the gourmet wine and chocolates will probably be out of the question.
 But if your budget is a little more flexible, don’t just stick to the bickies and jam.
 A hamper is a great way of presenting a group of individual presents.

 For a more frugal gift hamper, you can make the contents yourself.
 The hamper in the photo below includes homemade choc-chip cookies and homemade truffles.
 Homemade goodies taste so much better than store bought!

 I once made up “gift pack” hampers for a couple of young girls to make their own cards.

 I included scrapbooking supplies, card stock, embellishments etc., that I already had on hand and supplemented these with a couple of glitter pens and some stickers, embellishments etc. from the $2 shop.

-It ended up being a really well received gift (their mother said they spent hours crafting) and only cost a few dollars.
-These were packed in recycled plastic sleaves that you get packs of specialty paper in and I made up a label in Word with card making instructions/hints to go in the pack.
+It ended up being a really well-received gift (their mother said they spent hours crafting) and only cost a few dollars.
+These were packed in recycled plastic sleeves that you get packs of speciality paper in and I made up a label in Word with card making instructions/hints to go in the pack.
 While not technically a hamper (nary a basket in sight) it’s the same concept.

 [Read more: 15 Second-hand items that make good gifts.]